Sombode/Obsidian-Vault/School/Economics/Economics, AP Edition, 22nd Edition..md

 Very similar to [[#Demand]], but showing the amount of product that producers are **willing and able** to make available for sale at various prices over a specific period ($S$ or $Q_S$ for supply). *Supply schedules*, *supply curves*, *quantity supplied vs supply*, *market and individual supply* work similarly.

+In terms of [[#Equilibrium]], an increase in supply increases the equilibrium quantity and decreases equilibrium price.

 ![[Sample Supply Curve.png]]

 ### Law of Supply